-Always follow the casting director’s instruction for self-tapes, and don’t send hard materials along with your electronic submission.
+To submit a self-tape audition, always follow the casting director’s instructions to the letter—and don’t send hard copies along with your electronic submission.

-First, follow directions: This seems like quite an obvious suggestion, but you’d be amazed at how many actors don’t fully follow the directions that are requested.
+You’d be amazed at how many actors don’t fully follow casting’s directions for submitting self-tapes.
 This could include instructions such as: what needs to be included in the slate, the length of the piece, the number of takes to include, what to wear, when the audition is due, if the different scenes should be sent as separate files or all part of one file, what type of file to send, etc. Give yourself a boost by carefully reading the directions, following them exactly, and then double-checking them before you press send.

 Disclosure: This post is brought to you by the Backstage team and/or a Backstage Expert.
 If you purchase items through these links, we get a small share of the revenue from the sale from our commerce partner.